 Colorectal Cancer Exams

-TRICARE covers the following based on your risk for colon cancer as established by the American Cancer Society.
+TRICARE covers the following based on an average risk for colon cancer.

 This list of covered services is not all inclusive.
 TRICARE covers services that are medically necessaryTo be medically necessary means it is appropriate, reasonable, and adequate for your condition. and considered proven.
 There are special rules or limits on certain services, and some services are excluded.